Nanolx/NanoDroid/README.md

 * Resurrection Remix Statistics
 * Sim Toolkit

-CyanogenMod su binary will be removed:
+CyanogenMod su binary will be removed if Magisk is choosen to be installed:

 * /system/bin/su
 * /system/xbin/su